AMA Physician Masterfile

 The Physician Masterfile includes current and historical data for more than 1.4 million physicians, residents, and medical students in the United States.
 This figure includes approximately 449,000 graduates of foreign medical schools who reside in the United States and who have met the educational and credentialing requirements necessary for recognition.

 A record is established when individuals enter medical schools accredited by the Liaison Committee on Medical Education (LCME), or in the case of international medical graduates, upon entry into a post-graduate residency training program accredited by the Accreditation Council for Graduate Medical Education (ACGME).
 IMG's are also identified when they obtain a license from one of the 68 US licensing jurisdictions.
 As a physician's training and career develop, additional professional certification information is added to their Masterfile record.

-The AMA Division of Survey and Data Resources (SDR) is dedicated to effectively and accurately collecting, analyzing, and managing data within the Masterfile which serves as a primary resource for professional medical organizations, universities and medical schools, research institutions, governmental agencies, and other health-related groups.
+The AMA Division of Health Solutions Data Management (HSDM) is dedicated to effectively and accurately collecting, analyzing, and managing data within the Masterfile which serves as a primary resource for professional medical organizations, universities and medical schools, research institutions, governmental agencies, and other health-related groups.
 Use of the Masterfile by agencies and organizations concerned with verifying physicians' credentials and health manpower planning is fundamental to the AMA's mission to strengthen the medical profession and ensure quality health care for the American public.

 The AMA seeks to achieve a high degree of accuracy in the organization and publication of physician data.
 Physicians' records are subject to change and are continuously updated through the extensive data collection and verification efforts performed within SDR.

 Physicians are presented with their Masterfile information and asked to submit updates electronically through the Online Data Collection Center or direct written change requests to the address below.